versionone/openAgile/Evolve/Maintain.md

 * Refactor ServiceHost Configuration Tool (may require work from openAgile ?
 Team)
 * Refactor ServiceHost (may require work from openAgile ?
 Team)

-## Maintain Actions
+## Maintain Actions Checklist

 As we move each integration into maintenance mode, there is a common set of actions that we will need to take:

-* Create hosted test environment (Azure VMs) with current target system version
+1. Create hosted test environment (Azure VMs) with current target system version
-* Ensure that integration compiles and works with current target system version
+2. Ensure that integration compiles and works with current target system version
-* Ensure integration uses OAuth for V1 authentication
+3. Update integration to use only OAuth for V1 authentication
+4. Triage related GitHub issues and add to backlog as needed
-* Expand unit test coverage using mocking frameworks as needed
+5. Expand unit test coverage using mocking frameworks as needed
-* Create automated integration test coverage for major workflows using hosted test environment
+6. Create automated integration test coverage for major workflows using hosted test environment
-* Create installer package (Chocolatey|WIX|Installshield)
+7. Create installer package (Chocolatey|WIX|Installshield)
-* Update integration documentation
+8. Update integration documentation
-* Update integration AppCatalog entries
+9. Update integration AppCatalog entries
-* Develop transition plan for integration monitoring
+10. Develop transition plan for integration monitoring

 > The goal of all of this is to make integration maintenance uniform and consistent so that some other team can take ownership of verifying their integrity.
 Should the other team find issues with an integration, the openAgile team will still own the development work.